THE HIGH JUMP FENCE EXTENDER®

 How do they work ?

-The High Jump Fence Extenders® fit onto a standard steel post (star picket), secured by the top fence wire.
+The High Jump Fence Extenders® fit onto a standard steel post (Y post), secured by the top fence wire.
 Once the Extender is in position, the wires can be installed to suit the application, either plain, barbed, electric or a combination of these.
 Recommended spacing for Extenders is 6 to 12 metres apart and up to 15 metres in hard country, depending on the terrain.

 How much do High Jump Fence Extenders® cost ?